natitech/builder-generator/README.md

 ### IDE / PHPStorm

 You can use this tool as an external tool in your IDE.

 For PHPStorm user, see https://www.jetbrains.com/help/phpstorm/configuring-third-party-tools.html.
+Example configuration :
+* Name : Generate builder
+* Description : Generate a builder class from a PHP class
+* Program [if global] : generate-builder
+* Arguments : $FilePath$
+* Working directory : $FileDir$